kailash-manasarovar/statement/docs/timeline/2025/september.md

 - Everything about the man is Richard, except when I look at him head-on, his face is rounder.
 - I guess that could happen over the years.
 - But then I hear him talk.
 - He has a wild Irish accent and it throws me completely off guard.
+- Richard, although apparently Welsh, had spoken the King's English well.
 - He is with a couple of German people, a man and a woman.
 - I can't figure it out.
 We see him hugging them from time to time.
 They're quite intimate with each other.
 - The three are always deep in conversation.